The linchpin of everything.

 This is not adjusted as usual via two knurled screws in the bridge or shimming up, but via the dynamic wheel bearing (DynRaL).

-As a standard, I use viola strings with the following tuning:
+As a standard, I use viola strings with the following tuning as standard:

-4/4 a1 medium or high tension, tuned down a whole tone to g1
+trumpet side: 4/4 a1 medium or high tension, tuned down to g1

 Drone Strings